AlexusYT/MegaEngineRing/README.md

 MegaEngineRing is a game engine, written on C++.

-As of February 20, 2024, the engine is at the concept stage.
+As of October 30, 2024, the engine is at the concept stage.

 The project consists of some components: